Decent-Partners/Decent-overview/README.md

 This approach ensures a [progressive decentralisation](https://a16z.com/2020/01/09/progressive-decentralization-crypto-product-management/) of the MetaDAO.

-Partners will eventually be granted shared ownership in line with contributions via the issuance of a community token.
+Partners may eventually be granted shared ownership in line with contributions via the issuance of a community token.

 The issuance of that token will be subject to the delivery of proposals.

-This token will be backed by the cooperatives reserve.
+If there is a token it will be backed by the cooperative's reserve.

 -------------------
 ### Prospective Partners